kokosing/git-gifi/README.md

 With **git github-request** you can post a new pull request from current branch.
 It is required that branch is not 'master' and it is already pushed.
 In order to create a pull request during **git feature-publish**, please do **git feature-configure** first and enable pull request creation.

-#### Working with forked project
+### Epics - working with forked project or with long lasting feature branches
-In case you are working on a forked project (*you/Project*) and you want to create pull requests in project you forked from (*they/Project*).
+This section is particularly useful in case you are working on a forked project (*you/Project*) and you want to create pull requests in project you forked from (*they/Project*).
 So to make **git-gifi** be able to create pull request you have to have both projects remotes added to your repositiory.
-For example *you/Project* on remote *you* and *the/Project* on remote *they*, then you need to run **feature-configure** and set, working-remote to you, target-remote to they, target-branch to the branch on they/Project where your changes are going to.
-Thanks to that created pull request will appear on *they/Project*.

-### Slack
-To use github integration you need to authenticate first obtain an access token for slack web api and the pass it to:

-	git slack-configure

-By default when you run ``*-configure``` command configuration is stored in local repository.
-Typically slack configuration does not change between projects, so in order to store it globally (system wide) you can run below command.
-Thanks to that slack configuration will be reused between git repositories on your system:

-	git slack-configure global

-##### Notify about pull request changes
-If you want to send a notifaction to slack channel about pull request changes you need to enable it by specifying the channel to which you want to send messages.

-	git slack-configure

-Additinally, if you want to send notification to particular people on slack like: mike and john, then add below line to your last commit message in pull request:

-	Reviewers: mike, john
+Then you can use **git epic-add** to add a remote/branch on with which you are going to work with, then every time you do **git feature-start**, you will be asked to select an epic (remote/branch) on which your new feature will based on and against which you will create a pull request.